zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray_jupyterhub.md

     kubectl get pvc -n jhub -o yaml > pvc.yaml kubectl get pv -n jhub -o yaml > pv.yaml

+I recommend always to run `kubectl` on the local machine instead of the master node, because if you delete the master instance you loose any temporary modification to your scripts.
+In this case, even more importantly, if you are running on the master node please backup `pvc.yaml` and `pv.yaml` locally before running `terraform_destroy.sh` or they will be wiped out.

 Then open the files with a text editor and delete the Persistent Volume and the Persistent Volume Claim related to `hub-db-dir`.

 Edit `pv.yaml` and set: